Elements-Agency/benjaminjyoung/content/artwork/goodbye/index.md

 ### Inspiration ###

 'Goodbye' is to dive in to the hurricanes of emotions that I as an artist faces from my absolute greatest loss and trauma.
 A moment captured that decayed my mental wellbeing for six years.
 It serves as a low turning point in my life, and a way to fearlessly face against the pain and suffering such a small amount of time can have such lasting effects on one's life.
 This moment painted comes directly from the my own memory and experiences.

-## Charity ##

-10% of all online sale proceeds of any products that sell related to Goodbye will be donated to [Mother's Against Drunk Driving](https://madd.org).